Also available as a 12-week online Fast Track certificate for non-OU students.

 This course develops the principles and techniques that are required to enable you to turn data into actionable intelligence.
 The course addresses how to ask a proper research question; how to formulate a hypothesis; how to gather the data needed to test your hypothesis; how to conduct a preliminary analysis of your data; how to create a predictive model; and how to communicate the results of your analysis.

 BUS 325 Advanced Business Analytics

 This course provides the foundations for true quantitative business analysis.
-We will learn to use a proper analytical workflow; get real data into an analytical program; transform and wrangle the data into useable form; exploring the data with visualization and predictive modeling; and communicate the results.
+We will learn to use a proper analytical workflow; get real data into an analytical program; transform and wrangle the data into usable form; exploring the data with visualization and predictive modeling; and communicate the results.

 BUS 355 Data Visualization

 This course focuses on how to use art and science to turn data into easily consumable information by exploring how to design and create data visualizations.
 This involves evaluating the effectiveness of visualizations in order to develop best practices with regard to design, organizing raw data, and creating data visualizations.